PressForward/pressforward/notes.md

   - Pulling in a link from a Tweet from a user and adding to the metadata a hat-tip name, hat-tip url
   - Pulling in a link from a User's list
   - Pulling in a link from a Twitter Search
-- API Endpoints for Nominations Occuring to send to Slack
+- API Endpoints for Nominations Occurring to send to Slack
 - API Endpoints to push a link to nomination from Slack
 - Unit Testing
   - Make Models happen
 - <https://mercury.postlight.com/web-parser/>
 - Make it Version 5
 - 5.0
-  - Registery
+  - Registry
   - Stats
   - Number of Nominations a post has Received
   - Number of Nominations a feed has received.